Website Design with SEO: Building a Site for Search Engines

 Since “48% of people cited a website’s design as the number one factor in deciding the credibility of a business,” according to Blue Corona, getting it right can boost consumer trust.

-1. Technical SEO includes site structure and navigation
+1. Technical SEO includes site structure and navigation.

 Moreover, each should function with your end-user in mind, making site navigation a no-thought process.
 A purposeful approach gives you a site where users can access all pages within four clicks or less.

-2. Good URL practices support people and search engines
+2. Good URL practices support people and search engines.

 You’ve probably been on a website before, glanced up the URL, and saw a long line of numbers or dates.
 It can look spammy or unprofessional.
 Making your web page address readable to humans improves the user experience.

-A well-placed keyword also can boost your SERP rank, as keywords in a URL are a ranking factor that search engines use to match search queries to appropriate content.
+A well-placed keyword can also boost your SERP rank, as keywords in a URL are a ranking factor that search engines use to match search queries to appropriate content.

-3. Usability: A broad but essential category
+3. Usability: A broad but essential category.

 • Using a clear page layout